-Elections for the MSPs to be appointed to the Scottish Parliament will take place on Thursday 6th of May.
+Elections for the MSPs to be appointed to the Scottish Parliament took place on Thursday 6th of May.
 The online Election Hustings event, took place on Friday 23rd of April at 7:30pm.
 This event covered two constituencies, Edinburgh Southern and Edinburgh Central.
 Rev John Conway moderated the event and ensured an even-handed treatment between the candidates.

 The five main political parties competing in this election in these two constituencies were invited to put forward a candidate for this event.
 The parties who attended were the Scottish National Party, Scottish Conservative and Unionist, Scottish Labour, Scottish Greens and Scottish Liberal Democrats.